10 More Test Positive For COVID-19 In Faisalabad - UrduPoint

 10 More Test Positive For COVID-19 In Faisalabad

-According to the Health Department, 886 coronavirus tests were conducted in public and private sector labs during the period.
+According to the Health Department spokesperson, 746 coronavirus tests were conducted in the public and private sector labs during this period.

 He said that 339 beds were allocated at the Allied Hospital, 133 at the DHQ Hospital and 150 at Government General Hospital Ghulam Muhammad Abad for COVID-19 patients.

-At present, 39 patients are under treatment at the Allied Hospital and seven at DHQ Hospital.
-He said that 81 confirmed patients were isolated at their homes in the district.
+At present, 39 patients are under treatment at the Allied Hospital and nine at DHQ Hospital.
+He said that 97 confirmed patients were isolated at their homes in the district.